txxxtxx/AndroidBasicNfcReader/README.md

 This is from an answer by *[Andrew](https://stackoverflow.com/users/2373819/andrew)* regarding the two modes:

-*Also note that using enableForegroundDispatch is actually not the best way to use NFC using enableReaderMode is a newer and much better API to use NFC.enableReaderMode does not use Intent's and gives you more control, it is easy to do NFC operations in a background Thread (which is recommended), for writing to NFC Tag's it is much more reliable and leads to less errors.*
+*Also note that using enableForegroundDispatch is actually not the best way to use NFC.
+Using enableReaderMode is a newer and much better API to use.
+NFC.enableReaderMode does not use Intent's and gives you more control, it is easy to do NFC operations in a background Thread (which is recommended), for writing to NFC Tag's it is much more reliable and leads to less errors.*

 There are 4 simples steps to **implement the Reader mode**: